Ferus/WhergBot2.0/Docs/README.md

 # WhergBot - A Python 3.2.3 IRC bot.
 ## About

 A Python 3.x IRC Bot with plugin support.
+DEPRECIATED AND UNSUPPORTED A new version is in the works, please use https://github.com/Ferus/WhergBot3.0 when it's finished.

 ## License